makersacademy/rps-challenge/README.md

 ## Development Journal

+### Development approach

+I approached this project using Test Driven Development strategies:

+- Only write the most basic test you need to fail.
+- Only write production code to pass a failing test.
+- Only write the most basic production code to pass the test.

+I approached this project with object oriented programming in mind:

+- Objects should encapsulate methods that are related to one another in purpose.
+- Methods should have a single responsibility, so they do not do too much, and are concise.

+In order to keep code clear and readable, I used rubocop for linting.

+### Domain Model

 I wrote a short domain model diagram in order to organise my thoughts on the user stories.

 There aren't very many so I will need to rely on good TDD to drive the behaviour out of the tests.